Poles in the United Kingdom: Private Wojtek

-During their 1942 evacuation from the Soviet Union to the Near East, soldiers of the Polish Second Corps had, at an Iranian railroad station, purchased a Syrian brown bear cub.
+During their 1942 evacuation from the Soviet Union to the Near East, soldiers of the Polish Second Corps had, at an Iranian railway station, purchased a Syrian brown bear cub.
 He travelled with them on the Polish troop-transport ship Kościuszko and subsequently accompanied them to Egypt and to the Italian campaign.
 In Italy he helped shift ammunition crates and became a celebrity with visiting Allied generals and statesmen.

 In order to bring him to Italy, as regimental mascots and pets were not allowed onboard transport ships, the bear was formally enrolled as Private Wojciech Perski (his surname being the Polish adjective meaning "Persian"; Wojtek is the diminutive for Wojciech).

-After the war, mustered out of the Polish Army, Wojtek was billeted, and lived out his retirement, at the Edinburgh Zoo, where he was visited by fellow exiles and former Polish comrades-in-arms and won the affection of the public.
+After the war, and mustered out of the Polish Army, Wojtek was billeted and lived out his retirement at the Edinburgh Zoo.
+He was visited by fellow exiles and former Polish comrades-in-arms and won the affection of the public.
 Posthumously he has inspired books, films, plaques, and statues in the UK and Poland.

-Post World War II

 Polish Resettlement Corps 1946–49

 Following the invasion of Poland in September 1939, many thousands of Polish servicemen and women made their way via Hungary and Romania (which then had common borders with Poland) to France, where they again fought against the invading Germans; and in 1942 the newly formed Polish Second Corps evacuated from the Soviet Union, via Iran, to the Near East, subsequently fighting in campaigns there and in North Africa, Italy, and northwest Europe.
 Some Second Corps personnel transferred from the Near East into Polish Armed Services units in the UK.